cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 Next, either accept the default values shown or enter the IP addresses for local network connections (Ethernet or WiFi routers) you want in your Plex network.
 See [Setting Up Local Network](https://www.truenas.com/docs/truenasapps/stableapps/plexapp/#setting-up-local-network) below for more information.

 You can add devices and additional environment variables, but this is not required to deploy the app.
 For more information, see [Adding Devices](https://www.truenas.com/docs/truenasapps/stableapps/plexapp/#adding-devicess) below.

+> [!important]
+> The app does not require configuring advanced DNS options.
+Accept the default settings or click **Add** to the right of **DNS Options** to enter the option name and value.

+Click Install!

+# 4) Access Plex

+- Once deployed, go to the app and click the `Web UI` button to get redirect and attach it
+-